Subset-Constrained Inverse Matroid Optimization: Inverse Matroid Exists

-To see the other direction, assume that $e \in \cl(\{ f \in S_0 \mid w'(e) \leq w'(f)\})$ holds for all $e \in S \setminus S_0$.
-Then the greedy algorithm for weight function $w'$, where ties are broken by giving priority to elements in $S_0$ and arbitrarily otherwise, returns a basis of maximum $w'$-weight contained in $S_0$.
-Indeed, for every $e \in S \setminus S_0$, the set of elements considered before $e$ -- that is, those with weight greater than or equal to that of $e$ -- already generate $e$.
+holds for all $e \in S \setminus S_0$.
+Then the greedy algorithm for weight function $w'$, where ties are broken by giving priority to elements in $S_0$ (and arbitrarily otherwise), returns a maximum $w'$-weight basis contained in $S_0$.
+Indeed, for every $e \in S \setminus S_0$, the set of elements considered before $e$---that is, those with weight at least $w'(e)$---already spans $e$.
 This concludes the proof. \end{proof}

 Similarly to \textsc{IM}, \textsc{IM-Exists} admits an optimal weight function $w^*$ that has a special structure.

 \begin{lemma} Let $\delta^*$ be the optimum value of an \textsc{IM-Exists} instance $( M=(S, \cI), S_0, w, \|\cdot\|_\infty )$.
 Then